two middle aged ladies laughing together

 Diet and nutrition – with hormones changing during this time and oestrogen levels dropping, there is an increased risk of heart disease and osteoporosis.
 So, a healthy diet is essential at this stage:

 Stay active – exercising regularly not only can help keep hearts healthy and bone mass maintained, it can also help to reduce anxiety.
-Some women experience increased anxiety during this time, so regular exercise can help to convert this stress into positive energy.
+Some women experience increased anxiety during this time, so regular, moderate intensity, exercise can help to convert this stress into positive energy and has been found to be the most beneficial in maintaining overall fitness during perimenopause.

 Look after your head too – try to maintain regular sleep and get plenty of rest.
 With mood swings potentially happening, relaxation techniques such as mindfulness can help keep you in good mental health; as well as yoga or meditation.